Nukuoro language

-The Nukuoro language is a Polynesian Outlier language, spoken by about 1,200 people on Nukuoro Atoll and on Pohnpei, two islands of Pohnpei State within the Federated States of Micronesia.
+The Nukuoro language is an Ellicean language spoken by about 1,200 people on Nukuoro and Pohnpei—two islands of Pohnpei State within the Federated States of Micronesia.
 Nukuoro is a remote coral atoll with a population of about 150, where the primary language is Nukuoro.
 An additional several hundred Nukuoro speakers live in Kolonia, Pohnpei, with smaller diaspora communities elsewhere in Micronesia and in the United States.
 Most Nukuoro speakers, particularly those that live away from Nukuoro Atoll, are multilingual in Pohnpeian and/or English; some older Nukuoro speakers also know German or Japanese.

 Classification

 Nukuoro belongs to the Polynesian language family, a branch of the Oceanic subgroup of the Austronesian family.
 It is closely related to other Polynesian languages, with considerable phonological and lexical similarities.
 Within the Polynesian branch, Nukuoro is a member of the Polynesian Outliers, which are spoken by island populations in Micronesia, Papua New Guinea, the Solomon Islands, Vanuatu, and New Caledonia.
 Nukuoro is most closely related to Kapingamarangi, the only other Polynesian language found in Micronesia.
 While the two languages are not mutually intelligible, it is nonetheless possible for a speaker of one language to make themselves understood to a speaker of the other with some difficulty.